-Its eye-catching and elegant exterior was mean to indicate an equally elegant lifestyle for the tenants of this apartment hotel.
-Elaborate, heavily ornamented facades were common "advertising" devises for apartment hotels in the 1920s.
-A distinctively urban building type, apartment hotels initially developed in the early 1900s in response to the changing needs of Chicago's middle and upper-middle class.
-Increasing land prices and the rising cost of keeping domestic servants had forced many residents to consider the previously "undesirable" possibility of apartment living.
-Luxury apartment hotels along the lakefront provided large, well-appointed living spaces and a long list of amenities to wealthy residents, while more modest examples like the Wilton Hotel catered to the growing ranks of single professionals (both men and women) and young married couples seeking affordable rental spaces in desirable neighborhoods along the lakefront.
+- ity •.6f apaftmentliving.
+Luxury apartment hotels along the lakefront provided. large, well- - . appointed: living; spaces', and'3'long lisf of ^amenities to wealthy residents, While more modest examples like the Wilton Hotel catered to the growing ranks of single professionals (both men - and women) an'd.ypung married 'couples.'seeking affordable rental spaces in desirable neighborhoods along the lakefront.
 Residents of apartment hotels traded private space for public amenities.
-Apartments were typically no larger than one or two furnished rooms with small kitchenettes and murphy beds, but residents enjoyed laundry and housekeeping services, in-house dining options and proximity to shops, restaurants, theaters, and beaches.
+Apartments were typically no larger than one or two furnished rooms with small kitchen-. ettes and murphy beds\ but residents-enjoyed laundry and housekeeping services, in-house dining options and proximity to shops, restaurants, theaters, and beaches.

-The use of fanciful revival styles was not only confined to apartment hotels, ballrooms, and theaters; it was also readily adapted to commercial buildings.
-The Uptown Broadway Building (#18) was completed in 1927 at the northeast corner of Broadway and Leland.
-Its ornate facade was the fanciful concoction of Walter Alschlager, an architect best known for his apartment, hotel, and theater designs.
-In addition to shops and offices, the building featured the largest indoor mini-golf, or "dinky golf," course in the city.
+The use of fanciful revival styles was not only confined to apartment hotels, ballrooms, and theaters; it was also readily, adapted to commercial buildings.
+The Uptown Broadway Building (# 18) was completed in 1927 at the northeast corner of Broadway and Leland.
+Its ornate facade was the fanciful concoction of Walter Alschlager, an architect best; known, for his apartment, hotel, and theater designs.
+In addition to shops arid offices, the building featured the largest indoor mini-golf, or "dinky golf," course in the city.

-Although only three stories in height, the Uptown Broadway Building features an intricatelyornamented, blue-, grey-, yellow- and cream-colored terra cotta facade.
+Although only three stories in height, the Uptown Broadway Building features an. intricately-ornamented, blue-, grey -, yellow- and cream-colored terra cotta facade.
 Its Spanish Baroque Revival-style design also pays homage to its equally well-dressed neighbors, the Uptown Theater and Aragon Ballroom.
 Its intricately detailed ornamental storefronts, which remain largely intact, provide another indication of the district's high-quality design character.